NVIDIA/spark-rapids/docs/dev/shimplify.md

 Previous `src/(main|test)/${buildver}` and
-version-range-with-exceptions directories such as `src/main/311until340-non330db` are deprecated and will be removed soon as a result of the conversion to the new structure.
+version-range-with-exceptions directories such as `src/main/311until340-non330db` are deprecated and are being removed as a result of the conversion to the new structure.

 `shimplify` changes the way the source code is shared among shims by using an explicit lexicographically sorted list of `buildver` property values